Từ giấy đến bảng tính: Tự động hóa quy trình tài liệu

 In most small businesses, document processing looks something like this:

 1. A paper document arrives (invoice, receipt, contract).
 2. Someone scans it or takes a photo.
-3. The same person (or a data entry clerk) opens the scan and manually types the data into a spreadsheet or accounting system.
+3. The same person (or a data entry clerk) opens the scan and manually types every field into a spreadsheet or accounting system.
 4. A supervisor reviews the entry against the original document.
 5. Corrections are made.
 6. The original document is filed.

 This process takes 5-15 minutes per document and has an error rate of 1-3% for experienced data entry staff.
 For businesses processing hundreds of documents monthly, this adds up to significant labor cost and risk.